Quansight/.github/CODE_OF_CONDUCT.md

 staff.

 If you have questions about interpreting this Code of Conduct, please reach out to any member of the Code of Conduct committee.
-The Code of Conduct committee (for 2021) is:
+The current Code of Conduct committee is:

 + Dhavide Aruliah (`daruliah@quansight.com`)
 + Aaron Meurer (`ameurer@quansight.com`)